Impact of Strategic Sampling and Supervision Policies on Semi-supervised Learning: Conclusion

 \section{Conclusion}

 In this work, we raised two important questions regarding common practices in existing semi-supervised methods.
 First, we explored whether there is a subset of unlabelled data that is more representative in comparison to random sampling, which could improve the performance of the semi-supervised learner should that subset be selected in an unsupervised fashion and labelled.
-Then we explored whether there is a more efficient way of utilizing the selected labelled data rather than using all them from the beginning of the training.
-Extensive studies on the first question show that careful selection of more representative and diverse samples from the unlabelled set can in fact improve the accuracy of almost any semi-supervised methods on any dataset, without any computational overhead.
-To that end, with a labelled set selection strategy we found that improvements of up to $\sim$2\% can be achieved, which could even increase to 7.5\% for very few-labelled scenarios.
-To investigate our second question we explored a variety of supervision policies including pre-defined and curriculum approaches.
+Then, we explored whether there is a more efficient way of utilizing the selected labelled data rather than using all of them from the beginning of the training.
+Extensive studies on the first question show that careful selection of more representative and diverse samples from the unlabelled set can, in fact, improve the accuracy of almost any semi-supervised methods on any dataset.
+This process does not introduce any computational overhead since the sampling process is a lightweight and one-time operation performed before the start of training.
+To that end, with a strategic sampling strategy, we found that improvements of up to $\sim$2\% can be achieved, which could even increase to 7.5\% for very few labelled scenarios.
+To investigate our second question, we explored a variety of supervision policies, including pre-defined and curriculum approaches.
 However, we did not find any meaningful improvements over the current practice.
-We hope, this research will help lead to new lines of inquiry and improvements in the performance of semi-supervised representation learning.
+Overall, our work has a few limitations.
+First, the sample selection module of our solution requires a pre-trained encoder to generate the embeddings, which may not be widely available for a new task.
+Also, the clustering process in the strategic sampling will require a comparatively greater computational budget when dealing with larger datasets.
+Future work can explore strategic sampling without requiring a domain-specific pre-trained encoder.
+Also, more recent clustering algorithms can be explored that exhibit constant computational overheads as dataset size grows.

 \ifCLASSOPTIONcompsoc